Now in our 67th year - Dedicated to Protecting, Preserving and Promoting

 Current Issue of The Fringed Gentian™

-Web file (HTML): - Phone, tablet, and desktop friendly.
+Web file (HTML): - Phone, tablet, and desktop browser friendly.

 Newsletter archive - all back issues.

-The Spring 2018 issue will be published near the end of March.
+The Fall 2018 issue will be published in November.

 Spiral bound booklet, 8-1/2 x 5-1/2 inches, 142 pages, thumbnail photos of 437 species of flowering forbs, small shrubs and ferns of the Eloise Butler Wildflower Garden.
 All plants are native or introduced to Minnesota.
 Additional 578 images and notes to aid in identification.
 Photos are approximately 1.5 inches by 2 inches.